 Prepare a compelling pitch grounded in solid market research.
 Highlight your competitive advantages, potential market size, and growth projections to excite investors.
 Also, look beyond traditional venture capital and angel investors.
 Crowdfunding platforms are great alternatives, especially since we’re talking about digital-savvy investors.

-Pro tip: You can run multiple monetization strategies simultaneously.
+Pro tip: Mix multiple revenue streams.
 For instance, combine a freemium approach with lending services if your user base spans both value-driven younger demographics and SMEs needing financial products.
 The key is to always provide what your users need.

 Step 3: Obtaining a banking license